Restream/reindexer/readme.md

 - One of the array values is unique
 - Composite value `v1+v2+..` is unique
 All unique values (including all array values) are added to the distinct aggregation result
-2. If multiple fields are specified (Scalar fields and arrays are supported.
-The fields must be all arrays or scalars) A table row is considered unique if
+2. If multiple fields are specified (Scalar fields and arrays are supported.)
+A table row is considered unique if
 - Scalar `v1+v2+..` is unique
 - Arrays are padded with empty values up to the same length.
+Scalars are represented as arrays of maximum length with the same value.
 It turns out to be a rectangular table.
 Each row of the `v1[i]+v2[i]+...` table is taken, and it checks whether there is such a value in the list of unique values.
  If at least one of these values is unique, then the string is considered unique.
 The aggregation result adds up all the unique values `v1[i]+v2[i]+...`.
-It is worth noting that for non-index values, the sameness of the type (array or scalar) is checked within a single row of the namespace.

 ### Search in array fields with matching array indexes